wuchalejs/wuchale/README.md

 Messages are compiled into arrays with index-based lookups.
 Runtime only concatenates and renders — no regex, replace, or complex logic.
-And the compiled bundles are as small as possible, they don't even have keys.
+And the compiled bundles are as small as possible -- they don't even have keys.

 ### 🔁 Optional HMR & Dev Translations Live updates during development.